-Higher Fees: With a 401(k) you can’t choose the fee schedule.
-If they have high fees, then your money will be less when you retire.
+Higher Fees: With a 401(k), you can’t choose the fee schedule.
+If they have high fees, your money will be less when you retire.
 With an IRA, you can pick a plan with low charges.
-You want to keep the IRA if you care about flexibility and keeping fees low.
+You want to keep the IRA if you care about flexibility and low fees.

 Fewer early withdrawal exceptions: IRAs are less strict than 401(k)s.
 You can withdraw your money from an IRA before age 59 1/2.

-Fewer investment selection: 401(k) plans have fewer investment options than an IRA.
+Fewer investment selection: 401(k) plans have fewer options than an IRA.

 Reasons To Rollover An IRA To An Annuity

-You can transfer an IRA to an IRA Annuity without a tax consequence just like rolling over to a 401(k).
+You can transfer an IRA to an IRA Annuity without a tax consequence, just like rolling over to a 401(k).
 Often debated among “financial experts” is whether an annuity should ever be used in a tax-qualified 401(k).
 Like an IRA, annuities provide income tax deferral.
-Therefore, it may at first seem redundant to place an annuity inside a qualified retirement plan.
+Therefore, placing an annuity inside a qualified retirement plan may initially seem redundant.

-That might be true if the only benefit an annuity offered is tax deferral.
-But, the fact is, annuities offer many advantages, whether held inside or outside of an IRA.
+That might be true if an annuity’s only benefit is tax deferral.
+But, the fact is, annuities offer many advantages, whether held inside or outside an IRA.

 Annuities are flexible investment products that can help you achieve your long-term financial goals and provide a source of retirement income.
 Tax deferral alone is not a sufficient reason to use an annuity in a tax-qualified plan.
 But income options, death benefit protection, investment selections and services, and flexibility are benefits an annuity can bring to any IRA.